seanslma/maki/Azure/Security/ServicePrincipal.md

 Then, they use role-based access controls to manage that object's access to Azure resources, rather than use security credentials within scripts.

-## issues, ricks and management overhead
+## issues, risks and management overhead
 - App credentials has a limited lifetime and requires to be rolled from time to time
 - Expired credentials can lead to downtime for the services utilizing the credential
 - App credentials (especially client secrets ) sometimes are directly exposed as clear text to code